Among the many ways we've changed the world in, man-made forest fires are ones to have received recent attention.

 In the first seven months of 2020, 13 lakh hectares of the Amazon, which absorb massive amounts of pollution, burned and turned to ash.
-However, just an year earlier, in 2019, the same fires had attracted global outrage with 'pray for Amazon' messages flooding social media.
-By 2020, the world had moved on to praying for other things.
+Just an year earlier, in 2019, the same fires had attracted global outrage with 'pray for Amazon' messages flooding social media, and by 2020, the world had moved on to praying for other things.

 Then in August, California declared a state of emergency when forest fires in the state spiralled out of control.
 By December, 9,639 fires had turned 17.7 lakh hectares of forest to ash.

 Through late 2019 and early 2020, Australia had burned too; but unlike the others, it was much greater in intensity and was declared as the 'worst wildlife disasters in modern history'—nearly 300 crore animals were affected by the massive 1.8 crore hectares of forest that had simply disintegrated (almost 10 times more than California fires).

 Forests in Uttarakhand (which cover 70% of its area) began burning in October 2020.
 Six months later, as of April 5, 2021, the flames continue to rage through the state.
 1,200 hectares of forest cover has been lost in 989 incidents.

 In just three months between November 2020 and January 2021, 470 incidents of fires were recorded.
 The number was 39 in the same period last year.
 As of the same date 71 fires are still active, eight lives have been lost and two IAF helicopters have been deployed into service — but the topography is making it extremely difficult to fight the fire.

 Further, the IAF chopper in Kumaon was unable to take off for days due to low visibility and smoke.
 Amplifying the problem was an avalanche that struck the state on 25 April, Friday, caused by a recent glacier burst.
 At least 8 have died and over 384 have been rescued since.